 \section{Introduction}

 The winding of a closed oriented geodesic around the cusp of the modular orbifold $\PSL_2(\Z)\bk\h$ can be expressed by an explicit function $\Psi$ from the theory of modular forms called the Rademacher symbol.

-In \figref{fig} below, the coloured path represents a portion of the dashed hyperbolic geodesic folded onto the standard fundamental domain for the modular group $\PSL_2(\Z)$.
+In Figure \ref{fig} below, the coloured path represents a portion of the dashed hyperbolic geodesic folded onto the standard fundamental domain for the modular group $\PSL_2(\Z)$.

-Travelling left to right along the blue segment, we record $a_1=3$ windings around the cusp until eventually hitting the unit circle $|z|=1$.
-The geodesic trajectory then continues along the red segment, where we now go from right to left, and we record the $a_2=7$ next windings until again reaching the unit circle, and so on.
+Travelling left to right along the blue segment, we record $a_1=3$ windings around the cusp until eventually hitting the lower boundary arc of the fundamental domain.
+The geodesic trajectory then continues along the red segment, where we now go from right to left, and we record the $a_2=7$ next windings until again reaching the lower boundary arc, and so on.
 If the dashed geodesic is the axis of a closed geodesic $C$, this process yields a finite sequence $(a_1,\dots,a_n)$ that encodes the {\em oriented} winding around the cusp.
-For the (minimal even length) such sequence, the Rademacher symbol $\Psi(C)$ is the alternating sum
+For the minimal even length such sequence, the Rademacher symbol $\Psi(C)$ is equal to the alternating sum

-This observation --- that the winding is realized by the Rademacher symbol --- allows to deduce counting and distribution results for the windings of modular geodesics.
-This was implemented by Sarnak \cite{Sarnak2010} who obtained the following result, among others that we will discuss later in this introduction.
+This observation --- the (oriented) winding of a closed geodesic about the cusp is realized by the Rademacher symbol --- allows to deduce counting and distribution results for the windings of modular geodesics.
+This was implemented by Sarnak \cite{Sarnak2010} (see \cite{Mozzochi2013} for details) who obtained the following result, among others that we will discuss later in this introduction.
 Let $\Pi(T)$ be the countable set of prime (i.e., primitive, closed, and oriented) geodesics on $\PSL_2(\Z)\bk \h$ of length up to $T$.
 For $n\in\Z$ fixed, the asymptotic density of prime geodesics with winding number $\Psi(C) =n$ is

-as $T\to\infty$; see \cite[Corollary 2]{Sarnak2010}.
+as $T\to\infty$.
 Together with the prime geodesic theorem, this shows that there are infinitely many prime geodesics winding $n$ times for each choice of $n\in\Z$.
-Moreover it appears that the distribution of the winding numbers is symmetric about $n=0$, with its peak at $n=0$.
-We will soon see that this symmetry persists for a natural extension of this winding number to more general hyperbolic surfaces.
+The distribution of the winding numbers is symmetric about $n=0$ --- reflecting that the sign of the winding number changes if we reverse the direction of the geodesic --- and peaks at $n=0$.
+We will soon see that this statistical behavior persists for a natural extension of this winding number to more general hyperbolic surfaces.